 - PDSCH-to-HARQ_feedback timing indicator – 0, 1, 2, or 3 bits as defined in Clause 9.2.3 of [5, TS 38.213].
 The bitwidth for this field is determined as bits, where I is the number of entries in the higher layer parameter dl-DataToUL-ACK.

-If higher layer parameter priorityIndicatorForDCI-Format1-1 is configured, if the bit width of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for one HARQ-ACK codebook is not equal to that of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for the other HARQ-ACK codebook, a number of most significant bits with value set to '0' are inserted to smaller PDSCH-to-HARQ_feedback timing indicator until the bit width of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for the two HARQ-ACK codebooks are the same.
+If higher layer parameter priorityIndicatorDCI-1-1 is configured, if the bit width of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for one HARQ-ACK codebook is not equal to that of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for the other HARQ-ACK codebook, a number of most significant bits with value set to '0' are inserted to smaller PDSCH-to-HARQ_feedback timing indicator until the bit width of the PDSCH-to-HARQ_feedback timing indicator in DCI format 1_1 for the two HARQ-ACK codebooks are the same.

 - One-shot HARQ-ACK request – 0 or 1 bit.